 Rules around smoke control areas, such as only burning certain types of fuel, are adhered to with varying degrees, according to councils.
 Keep reading to find out more about smoke control areas.

 The government is working with local authorities and retailers to raise awareness of these rules when a stove is bought.

 It will also make changes to the Environment Bill to ensure smoke-control legislation is easier for local authorities to enforce and look to give authorities more power around reducing pollution further in their area.

 Cooking, cleaning and heating appliances, including stoves, all produce pollutants.
-'Dirtier' fuels and inefficient and non-Defra-exempt stoves will be much worse, so you should steer clear of these.
+'Dirtier' fuels and inefficient non-Defra-exempt stoves will be much worse, so you should steer clear of both these.

-Many of the pollutants are only a problem if you're exposed to high levels over a long period.
+Many of the pollutants are more of a problem if you're exposed to high levels over a long period.
 These problems are likely to be more noticeable in individuals with pre-existing respiratory conditions.
 But they will also contribute to overall levels of pollution nationally.

 Not having a stove will, of course, mean fewer pollutants.
 But stoves do have some good points, especially when it comes to carbon emissions.

 Biomass materials, such as wood, are considered a low-carbon source of energy as they absorb carbon while growing.

-Locally produced biomass materials are even better in terms of carbon, as less is produced when transporting them across shorter distances.
+Locally produced biomass materials are even better as less carbon is produced when transporting it shorter distances.
 This can also help you to save money.

-There are also things you can do to make sure your stove isn't producing more pollutants than it should – keep reading for six ways to minimise the effects of stove pollution.
+There are also things you can do to make sure your stove isn't producing more pollutants than it should (see below).

 From burning the right fuel to making sure you maintain your appliance, you can minimise pollutants from stoves.